As a sole trader, you work for yourself and own every penny you make. In the eyes of the law, you and your business are one and the same.

 If you’re getting a wage from an employer, you need to mention this in your annual Self Assessment.
 The good news is that you won’t have to pay Income Tax and National Insurance.
 That’s because this is usually already deducted through the Pay As You Earn (PAYE) scheme.
-So that’s one less thing to worry about!

 Your employer will give you a P60 Form at the end of the tax year, which details your income and taxes paid.
 Include the income tax that has already been deducted from your employer on your Self Assessment.
 HMRC will calculate any additional Income Tax and National Insurance due from your self-employment.
 Don’t worry – you won’t be double taxed.

-If you have any other sources of income – such as dividends from a company or rent from a property – you must declare this on your Self Assessment as well.
+TOP TIP: If you have any other sources of income – such as dividends from a company or rent from a property – you must declare this on your Self Assessment as well.
 Once you do this, HMRC will calculate the tax owed and let you know the total.